dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   can mathematically only go up.

-  From an engineering perspective, the open-source nature of bitcoin is crucial. bitcoin\'s source code is accessible to anyone with a computer and an internet connection, and it\'s approved by all network nodes.
-It\'s important to unpack the concept of open source and nodes to help your audience grasp this aspect.
+  From an engineering perspective, the open-source nature of bitcoin is crucial. bitcoin's source code is accessible to anyone with a computer and an internet connection, and it's approved by all network nodes.
+It's important to unpack the concept of open source and nodes to help your audience grasp this aspect.

-  **How bitcoin Achieves Salability Across Space**
+  ### How bitcoin Achieves Salability Across Space

   bitcoin, being an adaptive technology, allows for transactions between any two individuals across the globe.
 With functional layer-two